Gajos93/IT-Support-Google-Course/Course1_TechSupportFundamentals/Module1_Introduction_To_IT/Terms.md

-# 📖 Course 1 – Module 1: Key Terms
+# 📖 Course 1 – Module 1: Introduction to IT - Terminology

 ## 🧩 Core Concepts
 - **Abstraction** 🌀 – simplifying a complex system so it is easier to use.